DelNov/T-Flows/readme.md

 - you don't have to click icons in a file manager to reach your files or execute commands, because you _can_ use your operating system (OS) from a terminal.
-- you know that your operating system has ```make``` command, Fortran and C compiler, and if not, you know who to ask to install these facilites for you
+- you know that your operating system has ```make``` command, Fortran and C compiler, and if not, you know who to ask to install these facilities for you

 If you are not even on this level, T-Flows is not for you and you are just wasting your time with it.
 You are better of venturing into CFD with some